Graham Williams, The Sydney Morning Herald, March 23, 1976, p. 8.

 What is needed is “a marketing strategy,” he says and considers it “strange that John Singleton, without doubt one of the world’s top advertising and marketing men, has not sat down and treated the WP like a product and tried to figure out such a plan.”

-“The trouble is that John really believe in the WP … He has lost his initial detachment (he originally planned to stay in the background) and became really involved, and I think … quite idealistic about the party’s goals.”
+“The trouble is that John really believes in the WP … He has lost his initial detachment (he originally planned to stay in the background) and became really involved, and I think … quite idealistic about the party’s goals.”

 Indeed, Mr Singleton, the portly, sandy-haired and tanned millionaire whose ockerish ads swamp TV screens these days, transmits his idealism as he talks rapid-fire conviction in his office, a former terraced cottage near Taylor Place.